-Focusing on BSD Commands
+Focusing on Mac OS X Commands

-These days, many important tasks in BSD can be done from both graphical interfaces and from commands.
-However, the command line has always been, and still remains, the interface of choice for BSD power users.
+Many important tasks on Mac OS X can be done from both the graphical interface and the command line.
+However, the command line has always been, and still remains, the interface of choice for UNIX power users.